GeneKong/primes/pub.en.md

 ## 5. Discussion and Future Work

-1. **Limitations**: This paper does not rigorously quantify the cumulative effects of property transitivity and focuses solely on the incremental retention of pseudo-twin prime pairs within periodic cycles (i.e., the retention increments introduced by each successive prime in the sieve process).
-Future work should integrate analytic number theory tools (e.g., the Bombieri-Vinogradov theorem) to further analyze sieve densities.
-2. **Extensions**: Investigate the infinitude of prime pairs with generalized gaps (e.g., 6, 12) or probabilistic thresholds of property transitivity via random models.
+1. **Extensions**: Investigate the infinitude of prime pairs with generalized gaps (e.g., 6, 12) or probabilistic thresholds of property transitivity via random models.

 ## 6. Conclusion